mhutch/MonoDevelop.MSBuildEditor/README.md

 * trim whitespace on literals in expressions
 * trigger intellisense on |, indexed against | separated comparands
 * support property functions, item functions in new expression parser
+* validate property/items types passed to/from task parameters